rfeinman/pytorch-lasso/README.md

 ### 2D Convolution

-Another "linear" setting is 2D convolution.
+Another "linear" setting of interest is 2D convolution.
 In this case, our linear basis is a large (and very sparse) matrix with block-Toeplitz structure, i.e. x_hat = conv2d(z, W).
 Many of the classical linear solvers are not applicable to this setting.
 The `lasso.conv2d` module implements a few solvers specialized for the 2D convolution setting, inspired by those discussed above.
 They are:

 - __ISTA__: As described above, but optimized for the conv setting.
 I've included code to estimate the lipschitz constant of a conv2d operator.
 This is needed for optimal learning rate selection.